 Its options are simple but effective, and the layout is clean.
-I like that.
-Atop the plug-in sits the Target control, the reference range or “sweet spot” for where you want it to sit in the mix.
-Next is Vocal Sensitivity, which helps differentiate the vocal content from spillage, etc. There’s also a Fast/Slow switch for determining the basic ride speed.
+The Target control sets the reference range or “sweet spot” for the vocal to sit in the mix.
+Vocal Sensitivity helps differentiate the vocal content from spillage, etc. There’s also a Fast/Slow switch for determining the basic ride speed.

 I tried Vocal Rider on both traditional songs with lead vocals and then on an industrial-type video track with a VO, and it worked quite nicely.
-It only takes a few minutes to adjust to its workings, and I found myself easily tweaking it to get a nice loud vocal.
+It only takes a few minutes to adjust to its workings, and I found myself easily tweaking it to get a nice, loud vocal.
 Next, I tried removing the compressor from the industrial VO, which needed a few dB of gain to pop through the track.
 Once again, it worked perfectly, and it was an interesting revelation to pull the compression off but still have the vocal punch through automatically.
-Aside from offering a clean, clear signal path, this could potentially save a lot of time for those who do corporate or film type work.